jeffknupp/sandman/docs/using_sandman.rst

 perfectly capable of introspecting all of them.
 To use introspection to make *all* of your database tables available via the admin and REST API, simply remove all model code and call `activate()` without ever registering a model.
+To stop a browser window from automatically popping up on sandman initialization, call `activate()` with `browser=False`.

 A Quick Guide to REST APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~